b-cheung/Astro-Party/README.md

 University of Texas EE319K Game Design Lab

-We recreated a popular iOS mobile game called [Astro Party](https://itunes.apple.com/us/app/astro-party/id904693943?mt=8) on the EK-TM4C123GXL Launchpad.
+We recreated a popular iOS mobile game called [Astro Party](https://itunes.apple.com/us/app/astro-party/id904693943?mt=8) on the EK-TM4C123GXL Microcontroller.
 Astro Party is a 1v1 game in which each player controls their spaceship and shoot each other.

 ### Basic Rules